The Whelping Bitch – Signs, Stages and When To Call The Vet!

 It is recommended that you worm your bitch in the last week of pregnancy with an all wormer that will kill all types of worms including tapeworm.

-During the last week of pregnancy, your bitch may start to look around for a suitable place to have her puppies and show signs of nesting.
+During the last week of pregnancy, your girl may start to look around for a suitable place to have her puppies and show signs of nesting.

-It is a good idea to get the bitch used to the place where you want her to have her puppies well in advance of whelping.
-However, if she does start whelping in an area other than the one you planned, it may be less stressful for all concerned to allow her to continue in her chosen place.
+It is a good idea to get her used to the place where you want her to have her puppies well in advance of whelping.
+However, if she does start to whelp in an area other than the one you planned, it may be less stressful for all concerned to allow her to continue in her chosen place.

 Provide Wholesome Nutrition

-Please feed your bitch a puppy formula biscuit as this has all the appropriate ingredients to support the health of the bitch and the pups when they arrive (correct mineral and vitamin balance).
+Please feed your bitch a puppy formula biscuit as this has all the appropriate ingredients to support not only the health of her, but also the pups when they arrive.

 Some bitches will stop eating completely during the last 24 hours before labour.
 Often they appear restless and may start nest making.